-Propet Balance Bar Walker
+Propet Balance Bar Walker for women

 Propet has enhanced breathability; built with mesh lining and perforated supple leather upper.
 The shoes are easily adjustable by the hook and loop straps.
 Two cushioned removable insoles support customization and allow the precise fit.
 The Ortholite insoles are removable and washable; they resist compression set and encompass antimicrobial elements that enhance foot health.
 The internal heel counters promote the shoe stability.
 The shoe is further optimized for wear by including rubber outsole and EVA, traction and shock absorption.

 Propet Village Walker shoes for men is a diabetic Medicare approved shoe.
 It is made of full grain leather and is flexible.
 There is a cushioned collar for added support and comfort.
 The removable footbed is well padded for walking all day.
 The durable rubber outsole is well treaded for traction.
 EVA midsole provides shock absorption.
 The heel counter stabilizes the heel and provides support and Rocker bottom outsole helps in providing natural stride.